Sex toy recyling

 Just make sure it’s cleaned first or you’ll rightly get it returned to sender.
 Oh, and you need to check the toys and parts that are not accepted (including batteries, or incomplete toys) – just click through to check this great green solution out.

-Sex Toy Recycling is a company that apparently does the same thing but we’re just checking them out right now to see if they’re still around.
+Sex Toy Recycling is a company that apparently does the same thing but the link doesn’t seem to be working at the moment, so we’re just checking them out right now to see if they’re still around.

 1. Come as you are

 A cooperative sex store in Toronto ( “Come as you are” ) will recycle your silicone toys and give you a 15% voucher toward any new purchase.

 They launched their ‘rabbit amnesty scheme’ for electrical/vibrating toys in 2007 but that seems to have disappeared since about 2014.
 The page is no longer available on their website.
 They’re still doing loads for the environment so you can read about that here so you might get redirected to this page instead.